Ndidi/gameservers-kubernetes/presentation.md

 # Pod

+^ Recommend one application per pod
+Smallest kubernetes component
+Supposed to be created/destroyed anytime

+^ Like a Russian doll:
+Multiple containers in a pod
+Multiple pods on a single node

+^ Sidecar containers:
+Access same network, interact between containers

 ![right 85%](images/pods.png)

 - Wrap one or more containers
 - Pods are ephemeral
   - can be dynamically created / deleted
-- Unique network IP (but not permanent)
+- Unique network cluster-IP (but not permanent)
 - Storage resource(s)

 ---
 ![original](images/bg.jpg)

+^ Example application here, Nakama.

+^^ Labels are KV "selectors".

+^ Mounting empty directory
+Isolated folder on the host machine

+^ Expose port 7350

 # Pod